-An important aspect of housing first is the separation of the housing solution and the social support, in the sense that the access to housing should not be conditioned upon following treatment.
-Except for the initial agreement to accept regular visits from the support team, obtaining a housing contract and the conditions of eviction should not be conditioned upon a requirement to follow treatment or a particular treatment outcome, such as abstinence.
+An important aspect of housing first is the separation of the housing solution and the social support, in the sense that access to housing should not be conditioned upon following treatment.
+Except for the initial agreement to accept regular visits from the support team, obtaining a housing contract and the conditions of eviction should not be conditioned upon a requirement to follow addiction treatment or of abstinence.
 In case of an eviction the social support follows the individual and the ACT-support should not be interrupted due to a loss of housing.

-The housing intervention in the Pathways program is based on independent, scattered housing in the ordinary housing sector, instead of communal housing units where all residents have complex support needs (also known under labels such as congregate housing, integrated housing, category housing or group homes).
+The housing intervention in the Pathways programme is based on independent, scattered housing in the ordinary housing sector, instead of congregate/communal housing units where all residents have complex support needs (in Scandinavia known as 'category housing' - housing for individuals of the same 'category').
 In the literature communal housing has been criticized for the risk of negative synergy effects (see e.g. Blid 2008).
 By bringing together many individuals with strong support needs, mental illness and/or addiction problems, there is a risk of maintaining the individual in an environment marked by addiction, social problems, and conflicts amongst the residents.
-Contrary to category housing, scattered housing in the community may involve positive community effects from the interactions in everyday life with other residents in the community.
+Contrary to congregate/communal housing, scattered housing in the community may involve positive community effects from the interactions in everyday life with other residents in the community.
 On the other hand the independent scattered housing model may pose a risk of loneliness as many individuals with complex support needs have weak or no social relations.

 The effectiveness of ACT as a method to stabilize the housing situation of formerly homeless individuals has been tested in randomized effect studies.
-Most well-known is probably a study by Tsemberis et. al. (2004) where ACT in combination with independent scattered housing was tested against 'usual care'.
-With a follow-up period of 24 months the study shows that amongst the intervention group receiving ACT in combination with independent scattered housing about 80-85 per cent exits homelessness whereas in the control group only about 30 per cent were in a stable housing situation at the two-year follow up.
+A study by Tsemberis et al. (2004) where ACT in combination with independent scattered housing was tested against 'usual care' and with a follow-up period of 24 months shows that amongst the intervention group receiving ACT in combination with independent scattered housing about 80-85 per cent are in a stable housing situation at the two-year follow up.

 Other studies have pointed to the effectiveness of the ACT-method as well.
 In a meta-analysis of six randomized studies of ACT-support Coldwell and Bendner (2007) find an average effect difference on homelessness outcome measures of 37 per cent in favor of ACT compared to a control condition of standard care.
 In most of the studies the control group received some form of ordinary case management.
-In the same study a 26 per cent greater improvement was found in psychiatric symptom severity for the ACT-intervention group compared with standard care.
+In the same meta-analysis a 26 per cent greater improvement was found in psychiatric symptom severity for the ACT-intervention group compared with standard care.
 However, no significant difference was found between the two groups in hospitalization outcomes.
-A further review (Nelson et al. 2007) suggests that the effect of both ACT and ICM is enhanced when combined with a housing program.
+A further review (Nelson et al. 2007) suggests that the effect of both ACT and ICM is enhanced when combined with a housing programme.

 However, still relatively few effect studies have been made, and certain questions can be raised.
 Kertesz et. al. (2009) has argued (p.
-522) that the housing first programs reported in the literature mainly includes individuals with a non-addiction psychiatric disorder, whereas the severity of substance abuse has been moderate.
+522) that the housing first programmes reported in the literature mainly includes individuals with a non-addiction psychiatric disorder, whereas the severity of substance abuse has been moderate.
 This raises the question whether the 'residual' group who do not succeed in maintaining housing in these studies is likely to include a higher number of individuals with severe and active substance abuse, and whether other housing solutions - such as communal housing may be needed for this group?